authts/oidc-client-ts/docs/migration.md

   - `staleStateAge` &rarr; `staleStateAgeInSeconds`
 - default of `loadUserInfo` changed from `true` &rarr; `false`
 - removed `ResponseValidatorCtor` and `MetadataServiceCtor`
-  - if necessary `OidcClient` / `UserManager` classes may be extended to alter their behavior
+  - if necessary, `OidcClient` / `UserManager` classes may be extended to alter their behavior
 - restricted `response_type` to `code` flow only.
 As per [OAuth 2.1](https://oauth.net/2.1/): **PKCE is required** for all OAuth clients using the authorization `code` flow
   - as in oidc-client 1.x, OAuth 2.0 hybrid flows are not supported